 Many of Middleburg’s restaurants feature patio dining.
 It’s a great way to people-watch if you’re downtown or just relax in the countryside.
 Crab cakes, hamburgers, steamed artichokes and more!
-A few of our favorite spots for outdoor dining include: Hunter’s Head Tavern, Market Salamander, Middleburg Common Grounds and the Red Fox Inn & Tavern.
+A few of our favorite spots for outdoor dining include: Best Thai Kitchen, Hunter’s Head Tavern, Market Salamander, Middleburg Common Grounds, the Red Fox Inn & Tavern and Side Saddle Cafe.

 One of our favorite things to do on Saturday mornings is stop by the Middleburg Farmers Market.
 Located behind the Middleburg Community Center on Stonewall Avenue, the market operates on Saturday mornings from 8 a.m. until noon from May to October.
 It’s a great opportunity to buy fresh local products directly from the people who produce them!

 Middleburg offers a wide variety of high-quality boutiques, many of which are unique to our town.
 In warm weather, our brick sidewalks are abuzz with activity.
 Stroll along Washington Street and you’re sure to find something new to love!
 From luxury men’s and women’s fashions to housewares to antique stores and more, there is a lot to love about shopping in Middleburg.